formr/formr.github.io/properties.md

 ## $custom_validation_messages

-Works in conjunction with the <doce>$post()</code> method and tells Formr to suppress the default validation messages and only show your own custom message.
+Works in conjunction with the `post()` method and tells Formr to suppress the default validation messages and only show your own custom message.

 {% highlight php startinline %}
 $form->custom_validation_messages = true;